vitalik/django-ninja/docs/docs/tutorial/pagination.md

 To create a custom pagination class you should subclass `ninja.pagination.PaginationBase` and override the `Input` schema class and `paginate_queryset(self, items, request, **params)` method:

  - The `Input` schema is a Schema class that describes parameters that should be passed to your paginator (f.e. page-number or limit/offset values).
  - The `paginate_queryset` method is passed the initial queryset and should return an iterable object that contains only the data in the requested page.
-This method accepts the following arugments:
+This method accepts the following arguments:
     - `items`: a queryset (or iterable) returned by the api function
-    - `reques`: django http request object
+    - `request`: django http request object
     - `**params`: kwargs that will contain all the arguments that decorated function recieved (to access pagination input get `params["pagination"]` - it will be a validated instance of your `Input` class)